ksumesh431/cloud_scripts/EKS Cluster Scripts/tf-eks-cluster-using-eks-modules/README.md

 ### EKS Autoscaler Module

-The autoscaler module ensures the cluster can dynamically adjust its capacity based on the current workload:
+The autoscaler module ensures the cluster can dynamically adjust its capacity based on the current workload.
+It contains the policy for autoscaler. we can deploy the cluster autoscaler use helm charts:

 ```hcl
 module "eks_autoscaler" {